 The vehicle will come with the 3.8-liter twin-turbocharged V-8 found in the Quattroporte GTS, whose output for the United States is a stout 523 horsepower and 479 pound-feet of torque.
 A similar output should feature in the Levante GTS.

 The vehicle should also come with an 8-speed automatic, all-wheel drive, and a host of chassis mods for sportier dynamics than what the Levante S offers.
+Here we see what looks to be uprated brakes.

 2019 Maserati Levante GTS spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo